shikhin/tetranglix/README.md

 As an open challenge, we invite you all to add scoring support.

+*UPDATE*: Thanks to Peter (peterferrie), scoring has now been added, and the game halts on end.

 ## Authors

 While only nortti (JuEeHa) and shikhin (Shikhin) have pushed to the repository, XgF (oshepherd) has helped immensely by optimizing